Imrizxyz/python-sensor-simulator/README.md

 # 📡 IoT Sensor Data Simulation using Python

+## 📌 Getting Started
+1. Clone this repo
+2. Open `sensor_simulator.ipynb` in Google Colab
+3. Run all cells in order
+4. Download the CSV file using Colab’s file browser

+## Description
 This project simulates real-time IoT sensor data for:
 - 🌡 Temperature
 - 💧 Humidity